 Abdominoplasty (Tummy Tuck)

 Abdominoplasty is a surgical procedure that helps to flatten and shape the abdomen.
 The procedure removes excess abdominal skin and may also reduce fat and tighten the muscles of your abdominal wall.
 It is frequently performed to correct muscle weakness and loose skin that can occur following multiple pregnancies or significant weight loss.
+Call (812) 842-0240 today to consult with Dr. Conkright about whether you are a candidate for the Tummy Tuck procedure!

 Who are good candidates for Abdominoplasty (Tummy Tuck)?